 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

-Jack in the Pulpit is an Herbaceous Perennial
+Jack in the Pulpit, Arisaema Triphyllum is an Herbaceous Perennial

 Jack in the Pulpit is poisonous if eaten because it contains oxalic acid.
 The roots at eaten.
 If raw, they cause blisters and pain.
-The roots can be eaten if peeled, cut up into small chunks and roasted at least an hour first.
+The roots can be eaten if peeled, cut up into small chunks, and roasted at least an hour first.
 It is native to the lower 48 states and some parts of Canada.
 It grows in the hardiness zones 2 through 7.
-In the spring harvest seeds from the ripe berries and plant them.
-If using division to propagate, the corm of the Jack in the Pulpit can be planted at least six inches underground.
+In the spring, harvest seeds from the ripe berries and plant them.
+If using division to propagate, you can plant the corm of the Jack in the Pulpit at least six inches underground.
 Plant in the organically fertile soil.
-Use plenty of organic mulch such as bark, cocoa bean shells and or pine needles and replace each spring.
-It prefers shady spots in moist slightly acid soil and annual fertilizing with compost.
-The first year only one of the three leaves may appear.
+Use plenty of organic mulch such as bark, cocoa bean shells, and or pine needles and replace each spring.
+It prefers shady spots in moist, slightly acid soil and annual fertilizing with compost.
+In the first year, only one of the three leaves may appear.
 It could take up to three years for it to flower.

-Buy Jack in the Pulpit Flourishes in Shade, Rain and Bog Gardens
+Buy Jack in the Pulpit, Arisaema Triphyllum Flourishes in Shade, Rain, and Bog Gardens

-Jack in the Pulpit is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping
+Jack in the Pulpit, Arisaema Triphyllum is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping